NVIDIA/Megatron-LM/tools/openwebtext/README.md

 Only for the lambada task, we need to provide the path, `--lambada-path <path of the lambada test data>`.

-Several other features (e.g. save and load dictionary) have been added, look at the arguments for details.
+Several other features (e.g. save and load dictionary) have been added, look at `python filter_ngrams.py --help` for details.